Books: The Deep Whatsis / Diary of an Oxygen Thief

 …she’s the one I regret hurting the most.
 Why?
 Because she didn’t deserve it.
 Not that the others did, but she wouldn’t have left me if I hadn’t ripped her apart.
 And I needed her to leave me because she was getting in the way of my drinking.

 So the narrator unleashes his Very Bad Man act on Penelope.
 It comes from left field.
-She has no idea of what he is about to do to her – they have been together for four and a half years.
+She has no idea of what he is about to do to her – they have been together for four and a half years – but his terrible behavior over the years has likely prepared her for what is to come.
 He feels like he hates her because she tolerated his bullshit.
 One night he came home terribly drunk and found she had left the door unlocked for him, becoming accustomed to his behavior, looking out for his excesses, anticipating his failures, and this angers him.
 He feels like she isn’t taking his awfulness seriously.
 He crawls into bed and forces her into tiring and tiresome sex and she begins to cry.
 But the next morning, as she gets ready for work, she is happy with what she sees in the mirror.
 He has not been able to harm her to the degree he prefers.
 Her crying in the night was not actual heartbreak.
 This will not do.
 He must destroy her.

 He tells her he finds her boring, that he has to think of random women he sees on the bus and her sister in order to have sex with her.
 He tells her he cheated on her.
 He does his best to humiliate her and thinks he is succeeding because she nods numbly as he verbally assaults her and doesn’t fight back.
 However, even as he rids himself of Penelope, he cannot really stand the idea of her being free from him.
 The savagery of his assault, he thinks, will ensure Penelope will be his forever.